It’s Not Just About Assisting With A Bill, But Making Sure

 Advocacy With A Focus On Low-Income Energy Consumers

-We do not take a position regarding a specific energy source or fuel.
 We consistently monitor energy policy and programs and their impact on the limited-income consumers we represent.
 Our mission is to ensure that all low-income Coloradans can meet their home energy needs.
-We actively intervene in utility rate cases and rulemakings at the Colorado Public Utility Commission to ensure that limited-income consumers have a voice in these proceedings, and that cost considerations and the distribution of those costs among various customer classes are considered.
+We actively intervene in utility rate cases and rulemaking at the Colorado Public Utility Commission to ensure that limited-income consumers have a voice in these proceedings, and that cost consideration and the distribution of those costs among various customer classes are considered.

 The development of distributed energy resources like solar photovoltaic, demand response, and energy storage is changing the traditional electric industry business model and we are committed to protecting the needs of low-income consumers through this transition.
-EOC works with the more than 65 energy providers in the state, including rural electric cooperatives, municipal utilities and regulated utilities such as Xcel Energy, Atmos Energy, Colorado Natural Gas and Black Hills Energy.
+EOC works with more than 65 energy providers in the state, including rural electric cooperatives, municipal utilities, and regulated utilities such as Xcel Energy, Atmos Energy, Colorado Natural Gas, and Black Hills Energy.